martinhansdk/Flatpack/README.md

 The Flatpack stores the selected faces, accuracy setting and file name in the Fusion 360 document, so it is easy to re-export after the design has been edited.

+Holes are given a different color than outer edges in order to make it simple to cut them first.

 ## Building the extension yourself
 Install Visual Studio Community 2022.